anandpr1602/TKinter_ROI_Frames_Selector/README.md

 # ROI & Frames Selector
 is a Tkinter-based GUI that loads a variety of multimedia files (or a directory with individual image) and lets the user select a rectangular or a circular region of interest (ROI) and choose the frames of interest for further image inalysis on Python.

+* **NB: This version can open 16-bit images, but this will be downscaled to 8-bit to be PIL-compatible.
+This is however, slow in the current version.**

 # Requirements:
 ## Tkinter:
 ### From Python 3.1 - Tkinter is included with all standard Python distribution.